 About

 Alex Head’s work explores the impact of culture on our interior worlds.
 His work with Cultural Epigenetics has contributed to our understanding of how traumatic cultural exposure impacts us on the cellular level.
 He translates bodies of research into public events, drawing and print, and is interested in working with non-hierarchical networks of artists, researchers and citizens.
-His work is characterised by slippage and paradox across differing scale vectors and multiple temporalities.
-Pansexual bilingual dual national white cis male.
+His work is characterised by in-depth analysis across differing scale vectors and multiple temporalities.

 His 2021 book Ricochet has drawn approval from artistic, scientific, architectural and anthropological quarters.